tztztztz/php-no-slam-cache/README.md

 **$createCallback** - it's no arguments callback function which will create the resource, when it is expired or does not exist in the Cache.

-Whole process of reading/writing to the Cache is synchronised, that is:
+Whole process of reading/writing to the Cache is synchronized, that is:

 **only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.